wilseypa/warped2-models/scripts/mass-models/README.md

 ### Adding Configurations
-Simply add to the struct list `Model_Instance` for each configuration that you would like.
-The Model_Instance struct takes 4 arguments: name, flags, size, and runtime.
-The rest is taken care of by the script.
+Add to the local.config file to add more simulation runs.
+The formatting of the file is indicated in the first line.